 With physical precious metals, you own the gold.
 That means you don’t have to rely on a third party that you have no control over for its underlying performance.

-Is now a good time to invest in precious metals?
+Is now a good time to diversify with precious metals?

-Gold has been used to secure wealth for over 5,000 years, and precious metals remain a sought-after and prudent investment.
+Gold has been used to secure wealth for over 5,000 years, and precious metals remain a sought-after commodity.
 Just look at how gold performed in 2020.
-In times of economic crisis or threat of economic uncertainty, gold and silver do well by protecting and growing your portfolio — precious metals are a good investment.
+In times of economic crisis or threat of economic uncertainty, gold and silver do well by protecting and growing your portfolio.

 The stock market, at present, is dangerously overvalued and has formed an enormous bubble, and the real estate market is now at its 2006 peak.
 Asset bubbles are everywhere.